Libera-Chat/libera-chat.github.io/chanreg.md

 with a valid claim start an official presence on Libera.Chat.
 Staff will try to find a good solution for both parties in such cases.

-Informal channels are given out on a first-come, first-served basis.
+Informal channels are claimed on a first-come, first-served basis.
 They will expire if unused for a long time, see our [policies](/policies/#channels) for details regarding when this occurs.
 You can
 [contact a staff member on IRC](/guides/faq#how-to-find-libera-chat-staff) with a request to take over an expired informal channel; they are not automatically deleted once they expire.
+Such requests are not automatically granted; we will ask you to work with the channel's other members to determine if you are the best person to take it over or not.

+Staff reserve the right to reassign control over any channel, regardless of which channel namespace it was registered in and regardless of its expiration status.
+This is not an action we take lightly, but may become necessary if disputes regarding channel control cannot be resolved via other means.

 ## Formal group registration